Which Business Entity is Right for You?

 A business entity is a legal structure created to conduct business activities.
 It can take different forms, such as a limited liability company (LLC), sole proprietorship, partnership, corporation, non-profit, and franchise.
 Business entities are separate from their owners and have their own legal rights and obligations.

-These entities are used to organize and manage businesses, and they provide various benefits, such as protecting personal assets, limiting liability, and facilitating tax planning.
+These legal entities are used to organize and manage businesses, and they provide various benefits, such as protecting personal assets, limiting liability, and facilitating tax planning.

 Why Choosing the Right One Matters